-Orthopaedists are the “carpenters” of medicine, generally focussing on surgical repairs of (allegedly) biomechanical problems, and sports medicine.
+Orthopaedists are the “carpenters” of medicine, generally focusing on surgical repairs of (allegedly) biomechanical problems, and sports medicine.
 They are mostly not a good choice for fibromyalgia patients.

-Physical medicine & rehabilitation is one of the newest medical specialities, and they are basically like advanced physical therapists.
+Physical medicine & rehabilitation (AKA physiatry) is one of the newest medical specialities, and PM&R docs are basically like advanced physical therapists.

 Pain specialists are usually board certified anesthesiologists, neurologists, physiatrists, psychiatrists, or oncologists with additional training in pain management.
 They often work in multidisciplinary pain clinics/programs.
 This can be a good route for fibromyalgia patients, but — yet again — fibromyalgia may be a second class citizen, overshadowed by more overtly serious and sensational diseases.